Eating Disorders

 How to help someone with an eating disorder?

-- Initiate a non-judgmental conversation.
-Listen actively, ensuring they feel validated and heard.
+- Try to start a non-judgmental conversation.
+Listen actively and make sure that you make them feel validated and heard.
 Avoid offering solutions – sometimes, just being heard is therapeutic.

 - Regularly invite them for activities or catch-ups.
 Even if they decline, your gesture reinforces their importance in your life.